shivasiddharth/GassistPi-Documentation/docs/starting.rst

 -------------------
 .. note:: Do not use the prebuilt AIY Image.

-.. note:: Do not use the December 2020 release of the Raspberry Pi OS yet.
-Audio configs need to be tested.

 Any single board computer or machine running one of the following OS:
  - Armbian Stretch
  - Raspbian Stretch and Buster